1765 Greenview Drive Southwest

 Disability insurance provides partial income so you can pay your bills if you get too sick or injured to work.
 Disability happens to more people, more often than you may think.
 In fact, more disabilities are caused by illness than injury.
 Types of disability insurance include: Individual, Short Term, Long Term, Supplemental, and Group (through work).

-Individual disability insurance can be ideal for anyone who doesn’t receive disability insurance through work.
+Individual disability insurance can be valuable for anyone who doesn’t receive disability insurance through work.
 It’s also an option for high earners looking for extra coverage.
 Not only can you buy this policy on your own, it also stays with you even if you change jobs.

 Short term disability insurance pays you a portion of your income immediately after an accident or serious illness prevents you from working.
 We offer it for employers and their employees.
 You might be able to receive this through your job.

 Long term disability insurance is a policy that pays you additional funds for long-term injuries.
 It takes affect after your short-term insurance runs out.
 We offer long-term policies for employers and their employees.